Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Data

-Here we give a detailed description of the datasets used during instruction tuning.
-As shown in Table \ref{tbl_data}, we use 13 datasets in total.
-Here multiple datasets might be associated with the same data sources because these sources are formatted by different groups of task templates (Sec. \ref{sec_temp}).
-For LLaVA-Instruct150K \cite{Liu2023VisualIT}, we do not apply any task template as it is well formatted.
-For Web Capfilt, we use COCO+VG+CC+SBU (14M images) as introduced in \cite{li2022blip}.
-In regard to which split is used, please refer to the original InstructBLIP \cite{Dai2023InstructBLIPTG} for more details.
-During training, we sample the datasets using the data balancing strategy proposed in \cite{Dai2023InstructBLIPTG}.
+For InstructBLIP, we further show in Table \ref{tbl_abbrev} (1) the abbreviation used in Sec. \ref{sec_vis} for each dataset and (2) their manually defined task category.
+As shown in Table \ref{tbl_abbrev}, we use 13 datasets in total.
+Here multiple datasets might be associated with the same data sources because these sources are formatted by different groups of task templates (see Appendix \ref{app_template}).
+For LLaVA-150K \cite{Liu2023VisualIT}, we do not apply any task template as it has been well formatted.